rpcme/aws-and-infineon-xmc4800-workshop/Lab1.md

 *Also*, some learners may want to simply copy-paste CLI commands and code.
 Although not disallowed, **it is strongly encouraged learners type in CLI commands and code**.
 Otherwise, learning oversights may occur in performing the configuration and coding.

-#### Identifying Your Device's Unique ID

-There are a few ways of identifying a unique ID on a microcontroller based on what the MCU or relating peripherals are part of the device.
-Some may choose using the MCU serial number, which is a number assigned to the microcontroller by the manufacturer.
-In our case, we will use an identifier used with networked devices: the MAC address.

-The MAC address composition that may be familiar to you has the format XX:XX:XX:XX:XX:XX.
-However, we cannot use that format when creating AWS IoT things since the colon is not a supported character.

-Another challenge is how to retrieve the MAC address when it's printed neither on the MCU nor the development board.

-**WRITE INSTRUCTION ON GETTING THE MAC ADDRESS HERE**

 #### Create the Thing Object

 In this step, you will create the Thing object - a representation of your device in the AWS IoT Core Device Registry.